 The Automotive Coalition for Traffic Safety’s (ACTS) Driver Alcohol Detection System for Safety (DADSS) Program is developing advanced vehicle safety technology that can automatically detect when a driver is intoxicated with a blood alcohol concentration at or above 0.08% -- the legal limit in all 50 states except Utah (0.05%) – and prevent the car from moving.
 Virginia became the first state to partner with the DADSS Program.
 This partnership – the Driven to Protect Initiative– is an example of the technological innovation happening in Virginia.

 The DADSS Program is advancing the state of alcohol detection technology by developing a system that is fast, accurate, reliable, and affordable – all without affecting normal driving behavior.

-In 2018, Governor Northam and the Virginia DMV announced a partnership with James River Transportation to conduct in-vehicle, on-road test trials of the alcohol detection technology.
-Technology integrators installed prototypes of the breath-based sensors into four vehicles in the James River Transportation (JRT) commercial fleet.
+In 2018, Governor Northam and the Virginia DMV announced a partnership with ACTS and James River Transportation (JRT) to conduct in-vehicle, on-road test trials.
+Technology integrators installed prototypes of the breath sensors into vehicles in the JRT commercial fleet.
 The data and feedback collected from the prototype sensors, as well as from the drivers themselves, have been invaluable to improve the technology as it is prepared for widespread commercialization.

-Drunk driving remains a major threat to all Virginia families and road users.
-In 2019, Virginia reported 7,048 alcohol-related crashes, 264 alcohol-related fatalities, 4,402 alcohol-related injuries and 18,648 DUI convictions on its roadways.
+In 2020, Virginia reported 6,624 alcohol-related crashes, 272 alcohol-related fatalities, 3,386 alcohol-related injuries on its roadways.
 Through Driven to Protect, Virginia continues to put the health and safety of its residents first by educating the next generation about responsible driving behavior and by advancing technology that can prevent additional drunk driving crashes, injuries, and deaths on its roads.